mnr13098/mnr13098/README.md

 # 👋 Hi, I'm Narasimha Reddy

-I'm a passionate Software Developer with interests spanning across Full Stack Development and Data Science.
+I'm a passionate Software Developer with interests spanning across Full Stack Development and Data Science, currently working with MPHASIS as a Delv Software Engineer.
 I love building efficient solutions and learning new technologies.

 ## 🛠️ Technical Skills